-Whats happening to the brain when an adult has suffered a #childhood #trauma and consequences are mental health issues like PTSD?
+Whats happening to the brain when an adult has suffered a #childhood #trauma or PTSD and consequences are mental health issues like PTSD?
 Did you know that the limbic system is the social and emotional part of the brain, governing attachment, nurturing instincts, learning, implicit memory (preverbal, unconscious), motivation, stress response, and the immune system.
 Do you act out with the fight, flight, freeze and shut down?

 • Amygdala: Regulating emotion, learning, memory, interpreting facial expressions, and fear conditioning, it serves as an “alarm bell” activated by threatening and frightening experiences.
 It is programmed to respond to fear and potential threat.
 It is where implicit memory is created and stored, in utero and during the first 18 months of life.